Back-to-back azimuthal correlations in Z+jet events at high transverse momentum in the TMD parton branching method at next-to-leading order: Back-to-back azimuthal correlations in and multijet production

-The matching scale $\mu_{m}$ limits the hardness of parton-shower emissions, and is thus typically a non-negligible source of variation in matched calculations (see e.g.\ \cite{Bellm:2016rhh} for a detailed discussion).
+\begin{tolerant}{1000} The matching scale $\mu_{m}$ limits the hardness of parton-shower emissions, and is thus typically a non-negligible source of variation in matched calculations (see e.g.\ \cite{Bellm:2016rhh} for a detailed discussion).
 It is thus interesting to assess the robustness of the previous findings under variations of the matching scale.
-Assessing matching scale variations in both an angular-ordered shower -- such as \cascade\ -- and a transverse-momentum-ordered shower -- such as \pythia 8 -- additionally tests the \emph{interpretation} of the matching scale: in an angular-ordered shower, the matching scale is applied as ``veto scale" to avoid larger transverse momenta for \emph{any} emission, while in transverse-momentum ordered showers, the matching scale sets the maximal transverse momentum of the \emph{first} shower emission.
+Assessing matching scale variations in both an angular-ordered shower -- such as \cascade\ -- and a transverse-momentum-ordered shower -- such as \pythia 8 -- additionally tests the \emph{interpretation (role)} of the matching scale.
+In transverse-momentum ordered showers, the matching scale sets the maximal transverse momentum of the first shower branchings, while branchings beyond the first emission are not explicitly affected by the matching scale.
+In an angular-ordered shower, however, the matching scale is applied as "veto scale" to avoid larger transverse momenta for any branching, i.e.\ the matching scale directly affects all branchings.
 The result of changing the matching scale to half or twice the central value is shown in Fig.~\ref{b2b-Zets_CAS_P8_mum}.
-As expected, the value of the matching scale has a impact on the prediction ($\sim 5\%$).
+As expected, the value of the matching scale has an impact on the prediction ($\sim 5\%$).
 This is particularly apparent when $\mu_m$ is used to set the maximal transverse momentum of the first emission in \pythia 8.
-Overall, we find that interpreting the matching scale as veto scale in \cascade\ leads to more robust predictions.
-Interestingly, the matching scale uncertainty becomes smaller for higher-\ptmax\ jet configurations in \cascade.
+Overall, we find that interpreting the matching scale as veto scale in \cascade\ leads to apparently more robust predictions.
+Interestingly, the matching scale uncertainty becomes smaller for higher-\ptmax\ jet configurations in \cascade .
+The size of the matching scale variation is comparable to scale variations, and should thus be carefully studied when designing uncertainty estimates. \end{tolerant}

 In dijet production the measurements are rather well described with predictions obtained with \mcatnlo+CAS3, as shown in Fig.~\ref{b2b-Zets_CAS} and discussed in detail in Ref.~\cite{Abdulhamid:2021xtt}.
 Only in the very high \ptmax\ region, a deviation from the measurement is observed, which could be perhaps interpreted as coming from a violation of factorization.
 It is therefore very important to measure $\Delta\phi$ distributions in other processes, where factorization is expected to hold.